Pak Sha Tsuen

 Pak Sha Tsuen (白沙村) is a walled village in Shap Pat Heung, Yuen Long District, Hong Kong.

 Administration

 Pak Sha Tsuen is a recognized village under the New Territories Small House Policy.

 History

-In May 2021, 100kg of cocaine was seized inside of the village.
+In May 2021, 100 kg of cocaine was seized inside of the village.

 Features

 The Ng Fui Study Hall and the Villa of Tsan San in Pak Sha Tsuen are listed as Grade III historic buildings.

 Education

 Pak Sha Tsuen is in Primary One Admission (POA) School Net 73.
 Within the school net are multiple aided schools (operated independently but funded with government money) and one government school: South Yuen Long Government Primary School (南元朗官立小學).